Ukraine’s Security Sector Reform: Is Ukraine Taking Western Advice?

-- Since, 1990s, post-Soviet elite was in power in Ukraine.
-It used nation-building narratives to its own advantage
+- Since, 1990s, the post-Soviet elite was in power in Ukraine; it used nation-building narratives to its own advantage

-- Political system was a conglomerate balance among several power groups
+- The political system was a conglomerate balancing among several power groups

 - Ukraine had some democratic elements, including competitive political process and a high degree of a freedom of speech and pluralism, but those did not exist within the power groups.